BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Cold Dead Hands/README.md

   knowing how to use better gear efficiently, though for very powerful weapons, that's not much help.

-* It's not obvious in the vanilla game, but nearly all Loaders spawn with a shield.
-Ordinarily their shield can *only* be charged up by Shield Surveyors, and their shields start out at zero strength.
-With this mod, all their shields have turned into real shields, which start regenerating immediately, which will probably make Loader-heavy areas much more difficult.

 * Weapons and Shields ordinarily found in treasure chests have been replaced with the main ammo/money/eridium pool, rather than removed outright, because otherwise the probabilities of getting grenade mods, COMs, and